aliboztemir/PyTest-ApiAutomation/README.md

 ##  Question 3:

 * For the third question, you can see the test cases written in gherkin language under the ../features folder

-### [PROBLEM] During the tests, the following problems were seen.

-* Minimum length check can be added for "api/v1/tasks" api.

-* Bad character check can be added for "api/v1/tasks" api.
-For example: "'+&/)&++"

-* For PutTaskAPI, when we send a "null" value to the title field, it should give an error, but it acts as if it is updating.

-* Min length and bad character control can be added for PutTaskAPI.

-* There is a general problem for all api's.
-If we set the endpoints as invalid and call them, the .php extension files are displayed for the error message.
-A safer and more understandable error message may be displayed.
-Displaying all php file paths can also cause a security vulnerability.

-* Likewise, when the "id" field is sent invalid at the endpoints of getTaskAPI, putTaskAPI and getTaskAPI, the response message appears to be problematic.
-Again, the line numbers of the code file with the .php extension error are displayed.
-The error level must be changed.